ahmedcodein/loan_default/README.md

   - Discussion: a brief discussion on the main findings following the hypotheses validation.
   - Hypotheses: listing the hypotheses with an explanation how each of the hypotheses is evaluated
 ## 4. ML: Predict Default
-The following aspects are to be viewed in the ML Predict Default Pipeline page:
+The following aspects are to be viewed in the ML Predict Default page:
   - Introduction: a brief discussion on the main goal of the ML pipeline.
   - Pipelines: Definitions of the developed pipelines with the ability to display them.
   - Features: Displaying the features the pipelines are trained on.
   - Pipeline Performance: Displaying two reports on the ML pipeline performance on the train and test datasets respectively.
 ## 5. ML: Cluster Analysis
-The following aspects are to be viewed in the ML: Cluster Analysis Pipeline page:
+The following aspects are to be viewed in the ML: Cluster Analysis page:
   - Introduction: a brief discussion on pipeline main result.
   - Pipeline: Definitions of the developed pipeline with the ability to display the pipeline steps.
   - Features: Displaying the features the pipelines are trained on.
   - Plots: Displaying Silhouette, cluster distribution over the target variable, relative percentage of target variable to each cluster and a plot to display best features to define a cluster
   - Cluster Profile Summary: displaying a description of each cluster profile with a discussion on each cluster.
 Additionally, displaying a table that shows cluster profiles.
 ## 6. Default Predictor
-The following aspects are to be viewed in the ML: Cluster Analysis Pipeline page:
+The following aspects are to be viewed in the ML: Cluster Analysis page:
   - Introduction: description the main goal of the predictor.
   - Predictor Interface: Listing the important features as inputs for the user with a button of running the prediction.
   - Result: Showing the prediction result with description of the results meaning.